 Before you start off on a backpacking trip talk about how you’re going to handle the day to day chores.
 Does one person put up the tent while another gets going on the food or filters water?
 Do you alternate chores every day?
 Who gets out of bed to make coffee and who does dishes?
 It will be a far more congenial trip if the air is cleared before you start the trip.

 If you’re planning to backpack in Canada, always take rain gear.
-Arcteryx makes especially durable long-lasting pants (last year’s colours are on sale right now) and jackets I swear by.
+Arcteryx makes especially durable long-lasting pants and the Arcteryx Beta SL Jacket I swear by.
 Include a toque, a pair of gloves and several pairs of socks.
-I find their merino wool socks to be especially comfortable and again non-stinky.
+I find merino wool socks to be especially comfortable and again non-stinky.

-For footwear I recommend boots like the Women’s Moab waterproof boot or Salomon’s X Ultra3 Mid GTx® boot – the one’s I’ve now worn for over a year on local mountain hikes as well as on a three week trek in the Indian Himalayas.
+For footwear I recommend boots like the Salomon’s X Ultra Mid 4 GTx® boot – the one’s I’ve now worn for over a year on local mountain hikes as well as on a three week trek in the Indian Himalayas.

 If you take the right gear, clothes and attitude and you’ll have an unforgettable experience.
 There is so much joy I personally get from backpacking that I think it’s worth doing everything in your power to find the right hiking companions and then a backpacking adventure to match your goals.